b-codex/balemoya-frontend/README.md

 ### Run the app

-Install all dependencies
+To install all dependencies

+cmd
 flutter pub get

+To Start the app

+cmd

+flutter run

 ## UIs For The Application